8go/matrix-commander/README.md

                         the file will be encrypted with.
 Note that this does not save other information such as the private identity keys of the device.
+  --get-openid-token [GET_OPENID_TOKEN ...]
+                        Get an OpenID token for matrix-commander, or for one or multiple other users.
+It prints an OpenID token object that the requester may supply to another service to verify their identity in Matrix.
+See http://www.openid.net/.
+Specify zero or more user ids.
+                        If no user id is specified, an OpenID for {PROG_WITHOUT_EXT} will be fetched.
+If one or more user ids are given, the OpenID of these users will be fetched.
+As response the user id(s) and OpenID(s) will be printed.
   --whoami              Print the user id used by matrix-commander (itself).
                         One can get this information also by looking at the credentials file.